 Acetaminophen (an active ingredient of Percocet) causes more than 400 deaths per year due to its effects on the liver.
 All painkillers weigh heavily on the liver, and those taking Percocet are best advised to avoid alcohol entirely due to the risk of liver damage.

-The National Institute for Alcohol Abuse and Alcoholism (NIAAA) says that the liver, along with the heart, brain, and pancreas, are all organs negatively affected by alcohol.
+The National Institute for Alcohol Abuse and Alcoholism (NIAAA) says that the liver, heart, brain, and pancreas are all organs negatively affected by alcohol.

 With continued use, a person will develop a tolerance to alcohol and painkillers and form an addiction.
 Those with a history of alcohol abuse are more likely to develop a dependence on opioid painkillers.
 Combining alcohol with Percocet increases the possibility of overdose and alcohol poisoning.

 Simultaneous use of alcohol and Percocet side effects include:

 - Low blood pressure.